 How does the Create stage work with creating a case by email?

 When creating a case by email, at run time, your application omits the default Create process.
 The purpose of the Create process is to capture the initial data that is required before submitting a case, but because an email starting a case meets the same requirement, the application skips the Create process.
 For more information, see Enabling creation by email of top-level cases.

 Can I use the Create stage for different channels?

 To reach wider audiences, you can create a channel-specific process inside the Create stage, for example, a process for users who interact with your application through a chat bot.
-For more information, see Adding a conversational channel to a case type process.

 Do all my case types include the Create stage by default?

 All case types that you create in Pega Platform version 8.5 and later have the Create stage by default.
 Case types that you migrate from Pega Platform version 8.4 and earlier do not include the Create stage.
 You can add the Create stage to your migrated case types to take advantage of all the possibilities that the Create stage offers.
 For more information, see Adding the Create stage to existing case types.